 The reason we don’t end up getting the cosy reading nook right comes down to a few key factors.
 We’ll explore these below and I’ll also give you some ideas you can take with you when you shop.
 It’s all in the name of claiming our reading nooks back again.
 So let’s do this!

-There are five key elements every cosy reading nook needs, and I’m going to elaborate on each one below.
+There are six key elements every cosy reading nook needs, and I’m going to elaborate on each one below.
 You’ll get loads of visual cues from the photography, but there are also some important things to consider when buying each piece, that I’ll explain in the text.

 Drop me a comment down below if you have any questions or have some of your own product/styling tips to share.
+PS the photo above is via Freedom.

-1. The Chair is Everything (so choose wisely!)
+1. The Chair is Everything (Choose Wisely)

 Some pockets of your home are ripe for placing trend pieces in.
 I love an armchair I don’t use.
 I’ve had many in my living room that are more for show than they are comfort.
 But a cosy reading nook is ALL about comfort.